dof-dss/nicsdru_unity/README.md

 domain name (short sitename) up until the first dot, so if your domain name is 'uregni.gov.uk' then the directory name should be just 'uregni'.
 - Copy a settings.php file into your new web/sites/<short sitename> directory from web/sites/uregni
-- Create a new directory /config/sync/<short sitename>
+- Create a new directory /config/sync/<short sitename> and place a .gitkeep file in it so that git recognises the new directory
+- Edit the top level .lando.yml file and add a new local site url under proxy/appserver e.g. uregni.gov.uk.lndo.site
+- Edit the top level .lando.yml file and add a new database under 'services' (see 'uregni' as an example and make sure that you set all of the credentials to 'drupal8' as has been done with the other sites)
-- It would also be good to add a route for local development to the bottom of web/sites/sites.php
+- Edit web/sites/sites.lando.php and add a new mapping from your local url to the short site name.
+- N.B.
+After adding a new site, you will need to run 'lando rebuild' before you can access your new site.

+Under multi site, Lando commands may be run as follows: lando drush -l uregni cr lando -h uregni mysql

 # Licence
 Unless stated otherwise, the codebase is released under [the MIT License](http://www.opensource.org/licenses/mit-license.php).
 This covers both the codebase and any sample code in the documentation.